jpcedenog/gointercept/README.md

 ### About GoIntercept

-Web frameworks such as Echo, Spiral, Gin, among others, provide middleware functionality to wrap HTTP requests and thus provide additional features without polluting the core logic in the HTTP handler.

 A middleware layer allows developers to focus on the business logic when designing and implementing their core business logic.
 This way, additional functionality like authentication/authorization, input validation , serialization, etc. can be added in a modular and reusable way.

+Web frameworks such as Echo, Spiral, Gin, among others, provide middleware functionality to wrap HTTP requests and thus provide additional features without polluting the core logic in the HTTP handler.

-GoIntercept is a simple but powerful middleware engine that allows you to simplify your AWS Lambda functions implemented in Go.
+GoIntercept is a simple but powerful middleware engine that simplifies the development of AWS Lambda functions implemented in Go.

 ### Quick Example